sahil-arora-76/file-share/README.md

 # Commands

-shelp -> Lists all the in build commands
+shelp -> Lists all the in built commands

 sopen -> it changes the directory/file